 Eric founded the firm in 1990.
 He received his JD from the University of Wisconsin Law School in Madison and is licensed in both Wisconsin and Colorado.
-He has practiced before the 10th Circuit Court of Appeals, 8th Circuit Court of appeals, and the U.S. Supreme Court.
+He has practiced before the 10th Circuit Court of Appeals, 8th Circuit Court of appeals and the U.S. Supreme Court.
 His current emphasis is in the drafting of special needs trusts and Medicaid and Medicare lien resolution.
-He has successfully argued and won numerous elder law cases in the appellate courts, and federal and state lower courts, and won the only cases in Colorado establishing restrictions on Medicaid estate recoveries and Medicaid personal injury liens.
+He has successfully argued and won numerous elder law cases in the appellate courts and federal and state lower courts.
+Eric successfully won the only Colorado State cases establishing restrictions on Medicaid estate recoveries and Medicaid personal injury liens.
 Eric is past co-chair of the Elder Law and a member of the Trust and Probate Section of the Colorado Bar Association.
 He also is a long time member of the National Academy of Elder Law Attorneys (NAELA).
-He was the past President of the Colorado Fund for People with Disabilities, Inc. Eric was distinguished as a Colorado "Super Lawyer" in 5280: Denver's Mile High Magazine for 2007, 2008, 2009, 2010, 2011, 2014, 2015 and 2016.
+He was the past President of the Colorado Fund for People with Disabilities, Inc., and was distinguished as a Colorado "Super Lawyer" in 5280: Denver's Mile High Magazine for 2007, 2008, 2009, 2010, 2011, 2014, 2015 and 2016.
 He is a member of the Colorado Trial Lawyers Association.

 Peter T. Harris

 Peter joined the firm in 2003.
 Peter received his JD from the University of Denver Sturm College of Law and BA from Michigan State University.
 Peter has over 17 years of experience as a civil litigator.
 He has practiced before all trial courts in the Denver metro area and the state Court of Appeals.
-Presently he oversees probate litigation for the firm, including contested guardianship and conservatorship proceedings and the prosecution and defense of fiduciary theft cases.
-Peter is a member of the Colorado Bar Association, the Denver Bar Association and the Colorado Trial Lawyers Association.
+Presently he oversees probate litigation for the firm, including contested guardianship and conservatorship proceedings, as well as the prosecution and defense of fiduciary theft cases.
+Peter is currently a member of the Colorado Bar Association, the Denver Bar Association and the Colorado Trial Lawyers Association.

 Lance E. McKinley